jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 ![raw_data_centre_image_dropout_5](images/results/centre_camera_nvidia_drop0.5.gif "centre_camera_nvidia_drop0.5")

-###Iteration 3 Center/Left/Right Images
+##Iteration 3 Center/Left/Right Images
-it fails on road which don't have a clear edge. what if we add left and right camera images in? as they are more point towards to road edge, we are expecting model will gain better knowledge about road edge.
+It fails on road which don't have a clear edge. what if we add left and right camera images in? as they are more point towards to road edge, we are expecting model will gain better knowledge about road edge.

+Compare to iteration 2, our car at least trying to make a little turn before run out.
 ```python
 def raw_data_centre_left_right_image():
     # all_cameras_images=True was the only difference